Crytek1512/PYTHON-LOG/README.md

 # NOTE : The log_file will be created in the script folder itself!
 # Also Keep the Junk_Organizer.py file with the Logger script (PYTHON_LOGs.py)

+Thanks to GeeksforGeeks for the Junk_Organizer idea ;)